analytics-api

 • Validating too much, too early.
 Start with your top five events.
 Perfect those, then expand.
 Trying to validate everything at once leads to alert fatigue and abandoned dashboards.

 • Using analytics data to validate analytics data.
 Your source of truth must be an independent system.
-Comparing GA to GTM doesn’t count — they share the same data pipeline.
+Comparing two analytics tools doesn’t count — they may share the same data pipeline gaps.

 • Not accounting for time zones.
 Your analytics tool reports in one time zone, your order system in another.
 A transaction at 11:55 PM might appear on different dates in each system.
 Always reconcile using UTC.